s5dev/s5dev.github.io/_posts/2023-02-24-hackthebox-jerry-writeup-oscp.md

 #### Suspect 1

-If you're familiar with Apache Tomcat and Java (JSP) based development, You'll certainly created a reverse shell out of this `Tomcat Manager` exposed in port `8080`.
+If you're familiar with Apache Tomcat and Java (JSP) based development, You'll certainly create a reverse shell out of this `Tomcat Manager` exposed in port `8080` with zero assistance from tooling.
 After checking the Nikto results, looks like `Tomcat Manager` has been exposed and it has few passwords in `<TOMCAT_HOME>/conf/tomcat-users.xml`.
 While trying to perform login, the error page actually exposes the password.

 ![Hackthebox - Jerry VM - Tomcat Manager Password exposure](/assets/media/htb-jerry-enumeration-2.png)